Understanding Matrix Metalloproteinases and Their Role in Aging

 What Are Matrix Metalloproteinases?

 Matrix metalloproteinases, or MMPs, are a vast class of enzymes that play a pivotal role in remodeling the extracellular matrix (ECM).
 Sounds technical, right?
 But stick with me.
 The ECM is basically your body’s support system, composed of proteins like collagen that hold your cells in place.
 Think of MMPs as the handy workers with a toolbox, ready to break down these proteins and tidy things up or make adjustments when needed.
+This meticulous balance is crucial, much like the role of ceramides in skincare to maintain the skin’s barrier integrity.

 How Do MMPs Impact Aging?